EPFL-ENAC/ENACrestic/README.md

 restic init --password-file  ~/.enacrestic/.pw
 ```

-You're now ready to send your 1st backup.
+🎉 Setup is now complete!
+You're now ready to send your 1st backup. 🎉

-**This may take much time!** Please consider having enough time for the 1st backup to complete.
-It'll be the longest backup ever, since everything has to be copied.
-All future backups will then be only incremental.

 # Run `ENACrestic`

-+ from Ubuntu's Application launcher
+- from Ubuntu's Application launcher
-+ or from command line with the single command `enacrestic`
+- or from command line with the single command `enacrestic`

 You'll see a new icon in the system tray (upper-right corner of your screen) with following icon.